bandada-infra/bandada/apps/docs/docs/api-sdk.md

 [The API SDK JavaScript package](https://github.com/bandada-infra/bandada/tree/main/libs/api-sdk) provides a list of functions to make it easier to work with the Bandada API.

-Example of project using the API SDK library: [bandada-api-sdk-demo](https://github.com/bandada-infra/bandada-sdk-demo).
+Example of a project using the API SDK library: [bandada-api-sdk-demo](https://github.com/bandada-infra/bandada-sdk-demo).

 ## Install library